Sockeye: a language for analyzing hardware documentation: Overview by an example

 \subsection{Graph of components}

 At the top level, a \system model is a graph of components. \Cref{code:MiniThunderX1Toplevel} shows how we represent this graph structure textually, as well as the corresponding graphical representation.
-As a future application of \system, such diagrams could be automatically derived from the source code.

-A \emph{module} specifies a blueprint for a component which can be \emph{instantiated} multiple times as the child of another module, using the \lstinline{instance} keyword.
+A \emph{module} specifies a blueprint for a component which can be \emph{instantiated} multiple times as the child of another module.
 Instances thus form a tree, but if an instance needs to access another instance that is not its child, it can do so using the \lstinline{callee} keyword.
 When instantiating a module that has callees, one has to specify for each callee an instance to which calls to that callee should be directed.
-For instance, \cref{line:dram_connection} specifies that calls that the \lstinline{instance asc} inside \lstinline{MiniThunderX1} makes to its \lstinline{callee dram} should be directed to the \lstinline{instance dram} of \lstinline{MiniThunderX1}.
+For example, \cref{line:dram_connection} specifies that calls that the \lstinline{instance asc} inside \lstinline{MiniThunderX1} makes to its \lstinline{callee dram} should be directed to the \lstinline{instance dram} of \lstinline{MiniThunderX1}.